 The following formatting requirements for this course are based on the general rules for filing documents in most state and federal courts and apply to the major writing assignments, namely Writing Assignments 1-3.
 I will strictly enforce format requirements to ensure that all students have an equal amount of space in which to convey their ideas and learn from their mistakes.
-Points will be deducted for violating these formatting requirements.
+You will lose points for violating these formatting requirements.
 These formatting requirements will also help preserve your anonymity on the papers.
 If you have any questions regarding these guidelines or the guidelines on any individual assignments, please ask me.
 The formatting requirements are as follows:

 - 5.1 Microsoft Word.
 All documents must be typed using Microsoft Word and uploaded to TWEN as a Word file.
 Do not upload an assignment as a .pdf. - 5.2 Type Font.
 All documents must be typed in Times New Roman font and, if a physical copy is turned in, submitted on plain white, 8-1/2 x 11-inch paper (double-sided preferred). - 5.3 Font size.
 The font size must be 12-point font and footnotes (if any) may be no smaller than 10-point font. - 5.4 Header and Footer Font.
-Headers and footers (including page numbers) must be in the proper font type and size.. - 5.5 Margins.
+Headers and footers (including page numbers) must be in the proper font type and size as well. - 5.5 Margins.
 Papers must have one-inch margins on both sides and at the top and bottom.
 This means no typing of any sort should be in the one-inch white space of the margins. - 5.6 Spacing.
 Text must be double-spaced.
 Footnotes, block quotes, and headings must be single-spaced. - 5.7 Spacing Between Sentences.
 Some legal writers prefer one space between sentences, and others prefer two.
 By spacing between sentences, I mean how many times you hit the space bar after the sentence concludes.
-For LP, we prefer two spaces because we are aware that many lawyers and judges prefer two spaces.
-Note, the two-space requirement includes the spacing between citation sentences. - 5.8 Tabs.
+I have found that many lawyers and judges prefer two spaces.
+You may choose whether to use one space or two between sentences, but whichever you choose, you must be consistent.
+You will lose points for inconsistency.
+Note, this includes the spacing between citation sentences. - 5.8 Tabs.
 Tabs, such as those used to begin a new paragraph, must be one-half inch in length. - 5.9 Page Numbers.
 Each assignment must be consecutively paginated at the bottom of each page (centered). - 5.10 Remove Meta Data.
 Please remove individually identifying meta data from any document you electronically turn in, so the anonymity of the grading process is preserved. - 5.11 Editing.
 Print a hard copy of your assignment and check to verify compliance with these format requirements. - 5.12 Hard Copies.
 You are required to turn in hard copies of some assignments.
 If a hard copy of your assignment is turned in, all pages of the assignment must be stapled together (in the upper left-hand corner).